-This easy dish sums up Provençal cooking: simple, to the point and making the most of fresh ingredients.
+Provençal Tomatoes is an easy dish which sums up Provençal cooking because it is simple, to the point and making the most of fresh ingredients.

 Tomatoes are widely used in salads, daubes, ragus, tarts, sauces and soups.
 In fact, they crop up just about everywhere; stuffed, sun-dried, preserved and roasted.

 I still remember the finest tomato dish I ever tasted.

 It was high above the Chamonix valley, at a small mountain cantine, at Bel-achat, on Le Brévènt side of the valley.